analogwp/analogwp-client-handoff/readme.txt

 2. Go to Plugins > Add New > Upload Plugin
 3. Choose the ZIP file and click Install Now
 4. Activate the plugin
-5. Navigate to Client Handoff in the admin menu
+5. Navigate to Site Notes in the admin menu

 == Frequently Asked Questions ==